 Discomfort like small headache and nausea are the common signs that you have started to suffer altitude changes.
 So what to do when you find some discomforts while climbing Kilimanjaro?

-Well, most of the so called Kilimanjaro specialists will advise you to do one thing, ‘to start descending’.
+Well, most of the so-called Kilimanjaro specialists will advise you to do one thing, ‘to start descending’.
 In my opinion, this is nonsense.
-Suffering altitude mountain sickness should not result into you ending your long-awaited journey to Kilimanjaro, not just that way.
+Suffering altitude mountain sickness should not result in you ending your long-awaited journey to Kilimanjaro, not just that way.

 If descending won’t be my advice to you when you encounter the altitude mountain sickness then what should you do?
 Continue ascending with the discomforts you have?